Automatically updates an ArcGIS item's metadata with the current properties of the item.

 The Source Metadata parameter has a complex data type.
-If you use this tool in a model, create a variable for the Source Metadata parameter in ModelBuilder by right-clicking the tool, pointing to Make Variable, pointing to From Parameter, and then clicking Source Metadata.
+If you use this tool in a model, create a variable for the Source Metadata parameter in ModelBuilder by right-clicking the tool and choosing Make Variable > From Parameter > Source Metadata.

 When using this tool in ModelBuilder, the Output Metadata parameter is derived from the Source Metadata parameter.